 Johanson, who was scheduled to speak before Mary Leakey, scooped Mary's speech.
 She was angry that Johanson had named her discoveries, using a designation that was totally at odds with what she believed to be the evidence.
 Johanson's name stuck though he clearly has doubts based on more recent discoveries as to the accuracy of the ape designation.

 The designation of the finds in Ethiopia as apes is contradicted by the evidence that these fossils had oppositional thumbs, short fingers, human dentition, and apparently built fires.
 Discoveries in Dikika, near Gona and Bouri, Ethiopia indicate that they shared their food, and used flints to scrap, saw and chop.
 Two fossilized bones have been found that appear to be marked by stone tools.
 On the basis of low-power microscopic and environmental scanning electron microscope observations, these bones show unambiguous stone-tool cut marks for flesh removal and to access bone marrow.

-The evidence taken together indicates that Lucy and her community were human, though not modern humans.
+The evidence taken together indicates that Lucy and her community were human, though anatomically archaic humans.
 What do you think?

-Related reading: The Science Guy Reveals His Ignorance; Genesis and Genetics; Biblical Anthropologists Discuss Darwin; The Evolution of Darwinian Evolution; Getting the Facts About Human Origins; Is Genesis Really About Human Origins?
+Related reading: Maurice Taieb, the Geologist who Discovered the Site Where Lucy was Found; Genesis and Genetics; Biblical Anthropologists Discuss Darwin; The Evolution of Darwinian Evolution; Getting the Facts About Human Origins; Is Genesis Really About Human Origins?